August 2, 2020, James 1:1-12 – Post 3 – ISSL Reflections

 VII.

-What is your prayer today?
+Where is silence in your life today?

 {ubi caritas et amor, Deus ibi est}